Vote on November 6th

 The sixth Open Enrollment Period for the Affordable Care Act (ACA) runs from November 1 through December 15th.
-The Affordable Care Act guarentees consumers will not be denied coverage for pre-existing conditions.
+The Affordable Care Act guarantees consumers will not be denied coverage for pre-existing conditions.
 All ACA plans include essential health benefits, including free preventative care, doctors visits, and prescription coverage.
-Financial assistance is available for those who qulalify, and the majority of those who enroll on the Marketplace qualify for free or reduced-cost plans.
+Financial assistance is available for those who qualify, and the majority of those who enroll on the Marketplace qualify for free or reduced-cost plans.

 - Find enrollment assistance near you: CoverMissouri.org